sikaeducation/express-user-signup-exercise/README.md

 ### Running the Server

-Run the server localy with `npm run dev`.
+Run the server locally with `npm run dev`.

 ### Inserting a User Record with Objection